National Museum of Denmark Visitor Guide

 Where are the masterpieces inside National Museum of Denmark?

-Trundholm Sun Chariot at the National Museum of Denmark
+Sun Chariot sculpture at National Museum of Denmark, Copenhagen.

-Gundestrup Cauldron display at the National Museum of Denmark
+Gundestrup Cauldron with intricate carvings, The National Museum of Denmark.

-Viking gold treasures at the National Museum of Denmark
+Viking swords displayed at The National Museum of Denmark.

 1/7